nikitavoloboev/data/productivity/flow/rules.md

 ## Code
 - Write code to be read by other people.
 Prefer to be explicit over implicit.
 - Delimit files that have spaces with `-` instead of `_`.
+- Write a small comment on top of the file to describe the purpose of the file.
+Where appropriate.

 ## Commenting
 - In comments, don't write `Will ..`.
 Just write what it will do.
 Remove unnecessary (filler) words.